“The big idea, the

 “Yeah, well, his ranch burned down, didn’t it—at least, that’s what I read in the Denver Post…” Not without notice was that she actually remembered my name, although too formally so for my flannel tastes.

-“Hah, if I know Josh, he’s probably already rebuilding it by now…”
+“Hah, if I know Josh, he’s probably already rebuilding it in spades by now…”

 “Whatever…the whole thing sounds pretty selfish to me.”

 “Selfish, my heinie—this is nothing less than self-preservation.
 You’re missing the big picture here, Kenneth.
-The trick is to decide what you want and go for it—grab on and hold tight.
+The trick is to decide what you want and go for it—grab on and hold tight, like Josh and Aimee have.
 It’s a competitive, eat or be eaten world out there, so you’ve got to do what you do best.
 That’s the only way to real happiness.
 Anything less is just settling, going through the motions, and you’ll never be truly happy doing that.
 Neither will anybody around you if you do—just ask my sorry schlemiel brother.”

 The bay turned slowly indigo now, downtown’s radiant white-gold towers casting high-rise reflections around the city front, a bracelet of dazzling gems, ranging from the Transamerica Pyramid’s pointy headed boldness to the square-headed prominence of Embarcadero Center and B of A headquarters, floor and flood lights glimmering alabaster in the embering daylight, red avigation/clearance lights blinking cherries on top.
 Coit Tower and Nob Hill hotels contained some of the rampant vertical corporate growth—stood stubborn topographical sentry over office buildings crammed side-by-side, new Manhattanized construction cranes crowding the Financial District fringes.
 Beyond them, San Francisco regained its free-rolling scale, this shimmering hologram of a city, this self-anointed West Coast bastion of insouciant style and grace.